okmijnuhb-maker/neural-rank-AI-search-ranking-system/README.md

 ## Interview Summary

 > "I built a search ranking system similar to how Google ranks results — using BM25 as baseline and LambdaMART as the ML model.
 Trained on MS MARCO dataset with 23 engineered features.
-Achieved 17.5% NDCG improvement, proved with A/B testing (p=0.041), explained with SHAP, and deployed as a full-stack web app with FastAPI backend and MySQL database."
+Achieved 17.5% NDCG improvement, proved with A/B testing (p=0.041), explained with SHAP, and deployed as a full-stack web app with FastAPI backend and SQLite database."